tinamorlock/Python-Projects/README.md

 This program runs in a GUI designed with tkinter.
 It allows the user to click to either display a default HTML file, or they can create a basic web page with custom text.
 ### Django University
 Basic Django admin site with two databases: one for classes and one for campuses.
 Uses SQLite3.
+### BlueBird Banking
+This is a back-end web app for a bank that allows a bank employee to add accounts and transactions to keep a running total of a customer's Balance Sheet.